ToposInstitute/RelationalThinking-Book/chp6-dpo.md

 :align: center
 ```

+Let us now have a closer look at the replacement procedure.

+During the replacement procedure, the vertices and edges of `Find` which do not overlap with `Replace` are removed from the match.
+For example, in the picture above, the self-loop of the search pattern is outside the overlap region.
+So, it is removed from the host graph at the match during the replacement procedure.
+Only those vertices and edges in the search pattern which overlap with the replacement are alone retained.
+From this view point, the morphism from `overlap` to `Find` is a **specification for deletion** (of vertices and edges at a match).

-The vertices and the edges of the replacement pattern outside the overlap region are added to the host grpah.
-In case 2, these are unlabelled yellow color nodes in `Replace with` are outside the overlap region.
-They have been added to the host graph during the replacement.
-So, the embedding from `overlap` to `Replace with` is the **specification for addition**.
+During the replacement procedure, the vertices and the edges of (`Replace`) outside the overlap region are added to the host graph at the match.
+For example, in the picture above, the unlabelled vertices and edges of `Replace` are outside the overlap region.
+We could see that they are added to the host graph during the replacement.
+From this view point, the morphism from `overlap` to `Replace` is a **specification for addition** (of vertices and edges at a match).

-The overlap will be unchanged.
-It is precisely what remains after removing specified edges/vertices from the search pattern.
+Note that the `overlap` shape remains unchanged during the replacement.
+The overlap is precisely what remains after removing the edges/vertices of `Find` as per the specification.

+Thus, a specification for "find-and-replace" in graphs is as follows:

 ```{image} assets/Ch6/specification.png
 :alt: Whoopsy!